 c) Well, it just looks a lot better: A nice-looking ball won’t hurt, would it?
 A bowling ball that is maintained from frequent cleaning will sparkle like its brand-spanking-new every time.

-clean a bowling ball at home
+How to clean a bowling ball at home

 As you bowl more often, the reactive resin material absorbs oil, which affects its reaction.

 Ideally, you should wipe any oil track on the bowling ball using a microfiber cloth or microfiber applicator as soon as you notice it.
-Just place the ball where the oily surface is on top of the cloth and spin it with your opposite hand.
+Just place the bowling ball where the oily surface is on top of the cloth and spin it with your opposite hand.
 This should do the trick.

 You can take a few minutes of your time to give it some maintenance.
 Better yet, do your routine cleaning during the weekend just before your next tournament.